confluence/python-textbok/python_notes/Loop_Control_Statements.rst

         person[property] = input("Please enter your %s: " % property)

 Now there is no unnecessary duplication.
 We can easily change the string that we use as a prompt, or add more code to execute for each property -- we will only have to edit the code in one place, not in five places.
 To add another property, all we have to do is add another name to the list.

+Exercise 7
+^^^^^^^^^^

+#.
+Modify the example above to include type conversion of the properties: age should be an integer, height and weight should be floats, and name and surname should be strings.

 ..
 Todo:: exercise ideas: add type conversion and exception handling to the snippet above.
 The exception handling one should be put in the exception chapter.